UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 Don't add new files, don't leave out files, and don't change the names of existing files.
 Any changes will result in an admin overhead penalty of up to 20%.

-Submit the programming assignment by zipping ALL the above files, or selecting the whole `p0` folder and submitting it to Gradescope before the deadline.
+Submit the programming assignment by zipping ALL the above files and submitting it to Gradescope before the deadline.
 Work alone.

 ---